shakyaninja/wolfmatrix-intern-works/day_5/Readme.md

 ?>
 ```

-Here Inheritance also affects the access modifiers of parent class as no protected properties and methods are shared or accessible to the derived classes.
+Here Inheritance also affects the access modifiers of parent class as protected properties and methods are shared or accessible within class or to the derived classes only.

+when called protected method ``intro()`` outside derived class.
 ```
 <?php
 class Fruit {